OpenDDS/OpenDDS/tools/modeling/features/org.opendds.modeling.site/README.txt

 rm content.jar artifacts.jar   # these are for an older Eclipse site format zip -r opendds_modeling_site . -x README.txt .svn .project

+NOTE: On an Ubuntu 10.04 using zip 3.0 (built with gcc 4.4), I needed to
+      do the following to zip the archive:

+  bash> zip -r opendds_modeling_site . -x README.txt .svn/\* web/.svn/\* .project

 5. Update the opendds.org web site.
 Run the following commands with
 $WEBSITE replaced by the root of the opendds.org subversion checkout. tar --exclude=README.txt --exclude='.*' -ch * | tar -C $WEBSITE/modeling/eclipse -x